jet2jet/EasySFTP/README.md

 EasySFTP is a file transfer client application for Windows using FTP and SFTP.

-Currently no update and maintenance is planned for this application.
+Currently only Japanese language version is provided.

 ## Build